-The new EU General Data Protection Regulation was adopted on 27 April 2016 and published on the EU Official Journal on 4 May 2016.
-It fully applies since 25 May 2018.
+The EU charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.
+The General Data Protection Regulation (GDPR), adopted in April 2016 and published on the EU Official Journal on 4 May 2016, has been in full force since 25 May 2018.
 The new Regulation contains provisions with an important impact on health services and research.
 It strengthens the principles of data protection by putting more focus on accountability and security.

 Since the publication of the draft proposal by the European Commission in January 2012, HOPE has been very active in monitoring the legislative process.